AKROGIS/Facilities-Website/Presentation notes.md

 * Additional feature beyond buildings
     - We have now added Roads, Parking Lots, Bridges, Trails, and Trail side Features
-    - we still plan to add I&M, Maintained Landscapes, and parents for all the above
+    - We plan to add IM, Maintained Landscapes, Utilities and parents for all the above
+      - When location is obvious.
-    - ideally we would have locations for all FMSS locations/Assets
+    - Ideally we would have locations for all FMSS locations/Assets
     - We are still working on symbology (the variability of imagery makes this tricky)
         - labels only on FMSS Roads and trails
         - markers only at ends of roads/trails